-Singtel (Singapore Telecommunications Ltd.) is the nationally-owned provider of mobile networks, ISP, and IPTV in Singapore.
+Singtel (Singapore Telecommunications Ltd.) is the nationally-owned provider of mobile networks, VoIP, ISP, and IPTV in Singapore.

 Founded way back in 1879, it now exerts considerable mobile influence around the world and enjoys a very large share of the market.